w3c/wai-media-guide/planning.md

 {% include box.html type="end" %}
 {:/}

-To help you **plan in-house and outsourced work**, the sub-pages of this resource include considerations, skills, and tools needed for creating accessible media in these sections:
+To help you **plan in-house and outsourced work**, the pages of this resource include considerations, skills, and tools needed for creating accessible media in these sections:
 * [Audio Description Considerations, Skills, and Tools](/design-develop/media/description/#audio-description-considerations-skills-and-tools)
 * [Captions, Skills and Tools](/design-develop/media/captions/#skills-and-tools) and [Automatic Captions are Not Sufficient](/design-develop/media/captions/#automatic-captions-are-not-sufficient)
 * [Transcripts, Process - Skills and Tools](/design-develop/media/transcripts/#process---skills-and-tools)